Last month I had the pleasure of trimming this beautiful 1953 Jaguar XK120 FHC (fixed head coupe) for a local client from Duncan - Garth Taylor.

 Moving now to the doors,

-Note in the lower 2 pics, the original early scuttle seals and lower door 1/4round seals...
+Note in the lower 2 pics, the original early scuttle seals, and the 1/4round seals along the bottoms of the doors themselves...

 Moving to the rear bulkhead...